 In the State of Oregon, Driving Under the Influence of Intoxicants (DUII) is a Class A misdemeanor or a Class C felony.
 Misdemeanor DUII is punishable by a maximum sentence of one (1) year in jail and a fine up to $6,250.
 If a minor is in the vehicle, the fine may increase to $10,000.
 Felony DUII is punishable by a maximum sentence of five years in prison and a fine of $125,000.
-Upon conviction of misdemeanor DUII, the offender’s Oregon driving privileges are suspended for one or three years or revoked for the offender’s lifetime, depending on the driving record.
-Upon conviction of felony DUII, the offender’s driving privileges are revoked for the offender’s lifetime.
+If a court convicts an offender of misdemeanor DUII, it will suspend their Oregon driving privileges for one or three years or revoke them for life, depending on their driving record.
+If a court convicts an offender of felony DUII, it will revoke their driving privileges for life.

-Oregon Law provides for a diversion program for individuals who have not been convicted of DUII or who have not participated in a DUII Diversion Program in the 10 years prior to the current DUII arrest or in a similar alcohol/drug rehabilitation program.
-In addition, to qualify for the DUII Diversion Program, this arrest could not have involved an accident in which another person was injured.
+Oregon Law offers a diversion program for individuals who have not been convicted of DUII or participated in a DUII Diversion Program in the 10 years before their current DUII arrest, or in a similar alcohol/drug rehabilitation program.
+Additionally, to qualify for the DUII Diversion Program, the arrest must not have involved an accident where another person was injured.

 What advantages are there to entering the DUII Diversion Program?